-The Law Student Division also coordinates three other practical skills competitions per year: Negotiation Competition, Client Counseling Competition and National Appellate Advocacy Competition (NAAC Moot Court).
+The Law Student Division coordinates four practical skills competitions per year.
+The competitions are the Arbitration Competition, Negotiation Competition, Client Counseling Competition and National Appellate Advocacy Competition (NAAC Moot Court).

 The ABA is the largest voluntary association of lawyers in the world.
 As the national voice of the legal profession, the ABA works to improve the administration of justice, promotes programs that assist lawyers and judges in their work, accredits law schools, provides continuing legal education, and works to build public understanding around the world of the importance of the rule of law.
 View our privacy statement online.
 Follow the latest ABA news at www.americanbar.org/news and on Twitter @ABANews.